 The 2 Pelee Island Birding Events of the Year Come Together And You Be There

-PIBO hosts the PIBO Gala, a spring event in Windsor, with PIBO Board Member Margaret Atwood including emcee Paul Vasey, a reading from a guest author and charitiy auction.
+PIBO hosts the PIBO Gala, a spring event in Windsor.
+It includes PIBO Board, Member Margaret Atwood , emcee Paul Vasey, a reading from a guest author and charity auction.

-The Pelee Island Heritage Centre hosts its major fundraiser of the year, “Spring Song” on Pelee Island at the Pelee Island Winery Pavilion every Mother’s Day weekend (this is their 19th year).
-This event, which includes a birding contest, is hosted by PIBO Board Member Margaret Atwood.
-The evening includes emcee Paul Vasey, a reading by a Canadian author, a charity auction and some lively singing by “The Rubber Chicken Chorus.”
+The Pelee Island Heritage Centre hosts its major fundraiser of the year, “Spring Song” on Pelee Island.
+It’s held at the Pelee Island Winery Pavilion every Mother’s Day weekend.
+This is their 19th year!
+This event, which includes a birding contest, is also hosted by PIBO Board Member Margaret Atwood.
+The evening includes emcee Paul Vasey, a reading by a Canadian author and a charity auction.
+Let’s not forget about some lively singing by “The Rubber Chicken Chorus” too.